Software Development

 We are going to use CodinGame (free, 25 languages).
 It's designed so you learn as you go and Coderpad is likely the interview software they'll ask you to use (Apple, Jane Street, Nasdaq, Shopify, Snowflake) and many interviewers at companies are lazy so they will reach into the bin of premade interview tasks which are designed by the same people who make CodinGame.

-The USACO Guide (free, any language) solution writeups to competition problems are a master class in algorithm analysis and the level of difficulty there is very similar to on-site interviews where they purposely give you something that seems impossible to solve just to see your logic process.
+The USACO Guide (free, any language) solution writeups to competition problems are a master class in algorithm analysis and the level of difficulty there is very similar to 'superday' interviews where they purposely give you something that seems impossible to solve just to see your logic process.
 A competitive programmer needs to know about strategies to solve problems so why not learn from the pros.
+There is an online IDE to submit solutions in C++/Java/Python3 or you can paste in source code to the judge on the contest pages.

 Languages

 CodinGame supports Haskell, OCaml, F#, Rust, Scala, JS/TypeScript, C#, Lua, Swift, Python, C/C++, Java, Clojure, Bash and some more.
-USACO problems you can use any language.
+USACO options (C/C++17/Java/Python3) is explained in the general section of the guide but you can always write the solution in any language because we are given all the test inputs/outputs.

 • Lua is probably the simplest to get started since it's already used for game modding and everywhere else for wrangling configuration files.